The Genocide (part2)

 Turkish atrocities

-After what the Turks had termed as “revolution of Van”, the Armenians were declared as “internal enemies” of the Ottoman Empire.
-In Constantinople, many of the most eminent Armenians, including intellectuals, political and religious leaders were arrested and murdered.
-Among them were Grikor Zohrab and Vartkes Serengulian, members of the Ottoman Parliament and generally known as friends of Talaat-Pasha.
+After what the Ottoman authorities cynically called the “revolution of Van,” Armenians were officially labeled “internal enemies” of the empire.
+In Constantinople, many of the most prominent Armenians—intellectuals, political figures, and religious leaders—were arrested and murdered.
+Among them were Grikor Zohrab and Vartkes Serengulian, both members of the Ottoman Parliament and widely known as personal acquaintances of Talaat Pasha.

-Only a small part of them will reach the final point.
-Many will of starvation, but most of them will be killed on the march in extremely barbaric fashion.
-An American missionary testified to see, while traveling from Malatia to Sivas, a countless number of disfigured corpses all along both sides of the road for 9 hours running.
-Tens of thousands of dead bodies were thrown to the Euphrates River.
-In Trebizond, thousands of Armenians were sunk out at the sea…
+Only a fraction would survive.
+Many died from starvation, but most were murdered en route in the most brutal manner imaginable.
+An American missionary reported that during a journey from Malatia to Sivas, he saw countless mutilated corpses strewn along both sides of the road for nine continuous hours.
+Tens of thousands of bodies were thrown into the Euphrates River.
+In Trebizond, thousands of Armenians were taken out to sea and drowned.

-In July 1915, there were virtually no Armenians remaining in Van, Bitlis, Dyarbekir, Sivas, Erzerum and Trebizond.
-Only a part of the orphan boys were converted to Islam and adopted by the Turkish families.
-Soon thereafter, Talat-Pasha told the German Ambassador that the Armenian Question was finally solved.
-The depopulation of the Western Armenia was successfully completed.
+By July 1915, virtually no Armenians remained in Van, Bitlis, Dyarbekir, Sivas, Erzerum, or Trebizond.
+A small number of orphaned boys were forcibly converted to Islam and adopted into Turkish families.
+Shortly afterward, Talaat Pasha boasted to the German Ambassador that “the Armenian Question has been solved.”
+The depopulation of Western Armenia was, in Ottoman terms, “successfully completed.”

 Deportations continued